Scientists find dinosaur that was scourge of Jurassic Europe

 "This animal, Torvosaurus, was already a fossil for 80 million years before the T. rex ever walked the Earth," Mateus said.

-During the Jurassic Period from about 200 million years ago to 145 million years ago, carnivorous dinosaurs generally were medium-sized, with an average length of about 7 to 16 feet (2 to 5 meters).
+During the Jurassic Period from about 200 million years ago to 145 million years ago, carnivorous dinosaurs generally were medium-sized, with an average length of about 7 to 16 feet.
 Larger ones like Torvosaurus, Allosaurus and Saurophaganax arrived in the late Jurassic Period.

 (Reporting by Will Dunham; Editing by Grant McCool)